geocompx/geocompr/rev.md

 - [FIXED] (please refer also to the help page of st_join() - missing closing brace
 - [FIXED] Then the might struggle to find [...]
 - [FIXED] First line in 5.3: instead of geodatabases you may want to use "spatial databases", as geodatabase is strongly associated with ESRI, and is one of the many spatial databases.
+- [FIXED] 5.2 What is a geolibrary?
+    - We have fixed this by changing it to spatial library, and provided an example here: https://github.com/Robinlovelace/geocompr/commit/43e4a33a697792c06df3d7d3f1a56a6c620e7ea7